Blaž Gregorc

-Blaž Gregorc (born 18 January 1990) is a Slovenian professional ice hockey defenceman who is currently playing for Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).
+Blaž Gregorc (born 18 January 1990) is a Slovenian professional ice hockey player who is a defenceman for HK Olimpija of the ICE Hockey League (ICEHL).

-Gregorc participated in the 2011 IIHF World Championship as a member of the Slovenia men's national ice hockey team.
+Gregorc participated in the 2011 IIHF World Championship as a member of the Slovenia national team.
 In the 2022–23 season, his second with Augsburger Panther, he provided one goal and nine points through 32 regular season matches, but could not help prevent the Panthers from finishing in a relegation position.
 Gregorc left the club after his contract expired on 17 March 2023.